Deltares/Wflow.jl/docs/src/model_docs/vertical/sbm.md

 Whenever the current soil water pressure drops below `h4`, the root water uptake is set to zero.
 The root water uptake is at ideal conditions whenever the soil water pressure is above `h3`, with a linear transition between `h3` and `h4`.
-Note that in the original transpiration reduction-curve of Feddes (1978) root water uptake above `h1` is set to zero (oxygen deficit) and between `h1` and `h2` root water uptake is limited.
-The assumption that very wet conditions do not affect root water uptake too much is probably generally applicable to natural vegetation, however for crops this assumption is not valid.
-This could be improved in the wflow code by applying the reduction to crops only.
+The assumption that very wet conditions do not affect root water uptake too much is probably generally applicable to natural vegetation.
+For crops this assumption is not valid and in this case root water uptake above `h1` should be set to zero (oxygen deficit) and between `h1` and `h2` root water uptake is limited.
+This is possible by setting the input model parameter `alpha_h1` at 0 (default is 1).

 ![soil_rootwateruptake](../../images/soil_rootwateruptake.png)